Home

 #Finlands #parliament #votes #NATO

-President Sauli Niinisto and the government determined formally on Sunday that Finland would apply for membership but the choice was pending parliament's approval.
+President Sauli Niinisto and the federal government determined formally on Sunday that Finland would apply for membership but the resolution was pending parliament's approval.

 Register now for FREE limitless access to Reuters.com